farhat-lab/who-analysis/README.md

     <li><code>alpha</code>: significance level</li>
 </ul>

-After the 3 scripts in the main directory, run the 3 numbered scripts in the `analysis` directory in order.
+After the 3 scripts in the home directory, run the 3 numbered scripts in the `analysis` directory in order.
 Each script requires only the drug name as an argument.

 1. <code>analysis/01_combine_model_analyses.py</code> combines the `model_analysis.csv` files from different models for the same drug and generates a summary dataframe of variants and in which type of model they were detected.
 The core model has <b> tier 1 genes only, WHO phenotypes only, no synonymous mutations, and pooling LOF mutations</b>.
 This dataframe will contain additional boolean columns indicating in which model a variant was detected.
 2. <code>analysis/02_compute_univariate_stats.py</code> computes univariate statistics, such as <b>sensitivity, specificity, likelihood ratios</b>, and <b>positive predictive value</b>.
 These columns are appended to the `model_analysis.csv` file created by script #3.